John Bingham, 7th Earl of Lucan: Separation

 To defend herself against Lucan's claims about her mental state, Veronica booked herself a four-day stay at the Priory Clinic in Roehampton.
 While it was acknowledged that she still required some psychiatric support, the doctors reported that there was no indication that she was mentally ill.
 Lucan's case depended on Veronica's being unable to care for the children, but at the hearing he was instead forced to defend his own behaviour toward her.
-After several weeks of witnesses and protracted arguments in camera, on the advice of his lawyers he conceded the case.
+After several weeks of witnesses and protracted arguments in camera, and on the advice of his lawyers, he conceded the case.
 Unimpressed by Lucan's character, Mr Justice Rees awarded custody to Veronica.
-The earl was allowed access every other weekend.
+Lucan was allowed access every other weekend.

 Thus began a bitter dispute between the couple, involving many of their friends and Veronica's own sister.
 Lucan again began to watch his wife's movements.
-He recorded some of their telephone conversations with a small Sony tape recorder and played excerpts to any friends prepared to listen; he also told them – and his bank manager – that Veronica had been "spending money like water".
+He recorded some of their telephone conversations with a small Sony tape recorder and played excerpts to any friends prepared to listen.
+He also told them – and his bank manager – that Veronica had been "spending money like water".
 Lucan continued to pay her £40 a week and may have cancelled their regular food order with Harrods.
 He delayed payment to the milkman and – knowing that Veronica was required by the court to employ a live-in nanny – the childcare agency.
 With no income of her own, Veronica took a part-time job in a local hospital.

 A temporary nanny, Elizabeth Murphy, was befriended by Lucan, who bought her drinks and asked her for information on his wife.
 He instructed his detective agency to investigate Murphy, looking for evidence that she was failing in her duty of care to his children.
-This they found; he dispensed with the detective agency's services when they presented him with bills amounting to several hundred pounds.
+This they found.
+He dispensed with the agency's services when they presented him with bills amounting to several hundred pounds.
 Murphy was later hospitalised with cancer.
 Another temporary nanny, Christabel Martin, reported strange telephone calls to the house, some with heavy breathing and some from a man asking for non-existent people.
 Following a series of temporary nannies, Sandra Rivett started work in late 1974.